 St George’s is committed to serving its local national and international community.
 We recognise the multi-cultural, multi-faith and ever-changing landscape of the United Kingdom.
 We also understand the vital role we have ensuring groups or individuals within any environment are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.

 Our academy fosters a strong sense of belonging both to the school community and as a citizen of Britain with the responsibilities that citizenship brings.
 We recognise the statutory requirement to promote British Values as a part of the curriculum whilst appreciating the backgrounds of all pupils and their families.

-Our Academy has an Equality Policy, which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
+The academy has an Equality Policy, which follows equal opportunities guidance and guarantees there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
 It seeks to serve all so that everyone feels a sense of belonging.

-In response to the Department for Education’s guidance on promoting British values in schools, the Academy seeks to ensure young people leave school prepared for life in modern Britain and are members of society who treat others with respect and tolerance, regardless of background.
+In response to the Department for Education’s guidance on promoting British values in schools, we seek to ensure young people leave school prepared for life in modern Britain as members of society who treat others with respect and tolerance, regardless of background.

-The ‘Prevent’ strategy sets out these values and St George’s has a duty to ‘actively promote’ the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those of different faiths and beliefs together with a clear strategy for embedding these values.
+The ‘Prevent’ strategy sets out these values.
+All schools have a duty to ‘actively promote’ the fundamental British values of democracy, the rule of law, individual liberty, mutual respect, and tolerance of those with different faiths and beliefs together with a clear strategy for embedding these values.